 In Ontario, we typically do not sue insurance companies.
 We sue the person, persons or organization that caused you harm.
-Their individual insurance companies would then respond to defend them and pay out compensation if awarded.
+Their individual insurance companies would then respond to defend them and pay your compensation if awarded.

 Settlement value in personal injury cases are based on many different factors, some of which are factual and some of which are legal.
 From a legal perspective, the Supreme Court of Canada has laid out a maximum payable compensation value of approximately $365,000 for pain and suffering (non-economic damages) in Canada, no matter how terrible the injury (excluding lost wages and future care).
 Unlike economic damages for wage loss, pain and suffering damages are not based on any specific economic loss.
 Pain and suffering awards are decided on a case-by-case basis according to the case facts and the amount of damages typically awarded in similar cases.
 We typically do not valuate a serious injury case for at least a year post-accident since everyone’s recovery is time is different.

 Yes.
-We may need to prepare you for your examination for discovery, you may have to attend examination for discovery, a mediation as well as possibly a pre-trial.
+We will need to prepare you for your examination for discovery, you may have to attend examination for discovery, a mediation as well as possibly a pre-trial.
 If your case is not resolved by then, then we would need to prepare you for trial and attended trial to give evidence concerning your life-changing injuries.

-If you have suffered serious injuries then yes – you should contact one of our lawyers.
+If you have suffered serious injuries then yes – you should contact one of our Hamilton personal injury lawyers.
 With serious injuries it’s always much better to hire an experienced lawyer early to in order to get the proper medical personnel, occupational therapists and insurance funding in place.
 Lalande Personal Injury Lawyers will focus on your case by gathering the required evidence on liability and damages, consulting with Ontario’s leading experts, and deal with the insurance company on for you – so that you can focus on your recovery.
 If it is an absolute necessity, our lawyers might even take your case to trial in order to get the compensation you deserve for your losses.